zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If tomcat manager is unable to start Tomcat, and exiting from the tomcat process with _code_ then it logs this message.
+  If Tomcat Manager is unable to start Tomcat, then it exists the Tomcat.

   **Action:**